darrelllong/Public-key-Cryptography-in-Python/README.md

 ## Public-key Algorithms

-The traditional RSA algorithm implemented using the Carmichael 𝜆 rather than Euler's 𝜑.
+The traditional RSA algorithm implemented using Carmichael's 𝜆 rather than Euler's 𝜑.

 ```
 @article{rivest1978method,